gianludam/gianludam.github.io/_pages/research.md

 ## Class notes on Microeconomics

-If you are interested in Microeconomics or want to refresh some ideas, the following notes can be useful.
+If you are interested in Microeconomics or want to refresh some ideas, the following notes I took can be useful.
 Please notice, anyway, that these are far from being complete and are a work in progress (and there can be some typos...)

+On Classical Demand Theory (Marshallian and Hicksian Demand, Slutsky Equation, and so on), you can take a look [here](/files/NotesClassicalDemandTheory.pdf).
+These notes are mainly based on the third chapter of [Mas-Colell, Whinston, and Green](https://www.amazon.it/Microeconomic-Theory-Andreu-Mas-Colell/dp/0195102681)(of course!)(from now on, MWG) and chapters eight, nine and ten of [Varian](https://www.amazon.com/Microeconomic-Analysis-Third-Hal-Varian/dp/0393957357).

+On Production Theory, you can take a look at these brief [notes](/files/NotesProductionTheory.pdf), based on chapter five of MWG.

+An overview of General Economic Equilibrium is [here](/files/NotesGeneralEconomicEquilibrium.pdf).
+This contains the Welfare Theorems (First and Second) and their proofs, as well as the statement and the proof (simplified) of the Existence Theorem for General Economic Equilibrium (AKA Arrow-Debreu Theorem).

+Last (but not least!), [here](/files/NotesGameTheory.pdf) is a graduate introduction to Game Theory, based on the course I took at the Master in Economics at the Collegio Carlo Alberto (taught by [Dino Gerardi](https://sites.google.com/carloalberto.org/dinogerardi/).

+A set of exercises solved on Micro (but not Game Theory) is [here](/files/ExercisesMicro.pdf).